 A tummy tuck at our Sacramento plastic surgery center can give you the flat, smooth midsection you’ve always wanted.
-Before you get to enjoy your new body, it is important to take care of yourself during recovery.
+The tummy tuck before and after pictures below show just how dramatic the transformation can be.
+But before you get to enjoy your new body, you need to recover from your procedure.
 Proper healing is necessary for achieving your desired results.

 - Follow your surgeon’s instructions carefully.
-This is essential to a smooth and speedy recovery.
+This is essential to a smooth and speedy recovery and well-healing tummy tuck scars.
 Your surgeon has your best interest in mind and is also an expert when it comes to abdominoplasty.
-Failure to listen to your surgeon’s advice can not only affect your results, but also be detrimental to your health.
+Failure to listen to your surgeon’s advice can not only affect your results but also be detrimental to your health.

 - Have good communication with your surgeon.
+You may have some special post-op tasks, such as caring for a tummy tuck drain.
 If you have any questions about post-op care instructions, do not hesitate to call your surgeon.
 As stated above, your doctor’s post-op instructions are non-negotiable, so if you do not understand them, it is important to get clarification.
 Additionally, you should call your doctor immediately if you experience excess bleeding, shooting pain, foul odor from your incisions, or fever—these may be signs of infection.

 - Ask a loved one to help you around the house.
 You will need a family member or close friend to drive you home from surgery and assist you during the first few days post-op.
+If you have combined your tummy tuck with another procedure as part of a Mommy Makeover, this help around the house is even more vital.
 You will have limited mobility, so it is important to have someone with you if you need anything.

 - Make sure you have the right clothing.
 Have plenty of clean, comfortable, and loose-fitting clothing to wear on the day of surgery and throughout your recovery.
 Uncomfortable clothing is not ideal for getting the rest you need.
 To minimize swelling, it’s a good idea to purchase shapewear, such as Spanx, in addition to high-compression stockings and compression shorts.